emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 call to create an instance of your module.
 The factory function returns a Promise that resolves with the module instance.
 The promise is resolved once it's safe to call the compiled code, i.e. after the compiled code has been downloaded and instantiated.
-For example, if you build with ``-sMODULARIZE -s 'EXPORT_NAME="createMyModule"'``, then you can do this:
+For example, if you build with ``-sMODULARIZE -sEXPORT_NAME=createMyModule``, then you can do this:

 ::